-Our consultants can improve your operating processes to drive efficiency
+We can help you improve your operating processes to drive efficiency

 Developing efficient operating processes requires fact-based analysis combined with a pragmatic appreciation of business constraints.
 Whilst there are numerous different methodologies including Kaizan, Six Sigma, TQM and variations thereof, they all focus on a core approach; continuous focus on being organised, methodical and efficient.

 Our warehouse consultants are technically skilled in the assessment of processes using a range of methodologies.
 They also bring considerable knowledge of the realities of day-to-day warehouse operations, gained through direct experience in managing logistics operations.
 There are many areas where our consultants can support improvement in Warehouse Operations Management, including:

 Cycle time in the warehouse is the total elapsed time taken to complete a process, such as putaway of goods, order picking and pick-face replenishment.

 In many warehouse operations the actual processes followed by personnel demonstrate a wide range of counterproductive and non-value add actions.
 Identifying and eliminating these actions is a major opportunity for service improvement and cost reduction.

 Using appropriate elements from Lean and other process control methodologies, our team can map the existing processes, identify opportunities for improvement, develop recommendations and support clients with the implementation of those recommendations.